AgoraIO/Docs-Source/flexible-classroom/develop/integrate-system.md

 You need to pass the user ID (or the mapping of the user ID) in your own user system to Smart Classroom as `userUuid`.

-Flexible Classroom's `userUuidis` are globally unique, that is, the each `userUuidis` is only allowed to log in on one instance of one device at a time, and logging in again will overwrite the previous device's login status.
+<Vg k="FC"/>'s `userUuidis` are globally unique, that is, the each `userUuidis` is only allowed to log in on one instance of one device at a time, and logging in again will overwrite the previous device's login status.

 Each `userUuid` in the same `roomUuiddata` will be retained, that is, if a user changes the device `userUuid` in the same class(such as switching from browser login to mobile App login), the user's information in the class will still exist.

 ### Integrated course scheduling system

-You need to pass the class ID (or the mapping of the class ID) in your own course scheduling system to the Flexible Classroom as `roomUuid`.
+You need to pass the class ID (or the mapping of the class ID) in your own course scheduling system to the <Vg k="FC"/> as `roomUuid`.

-Flexible Classroom `roomUuid` is created when the first user enters and are completely destroyed 1 hour after the last user leaves.
+<Vg k="FC"/> `roomUuid` is created when the first user enters and are completely destroyed 1 hour after the last user leaves.

 Agora will not save your user information and classroom information.
 After the class is destroyed, if you reuse the previous `roomUuid` again to enter the room, you will get a  new classroom instead of the previous one.